gvolpe/http4s-auth/README.md

 ## Introduction

 Although Http4s [now supports](http://http4s.org/v0.15/auth/) basic token-based authentication, the use of the same feature with this library it's IMO much simpler and different.
-In addition it provides three useful endpoints to add to your app: signup, login and logout.
+Besides it works with previous version of Http4s v0.14.x.

 ## Authentication Methods